 - Rock climbing and canoeing day trips

 - 7-21 day expeditions programs within Kroka’s seven adventure schools: rock climbing, caving, whitewater paddling, ocean expeditions, mountain biking, wilderness skills, and rites of passage.

 Scheduled weeks alternate between expedition/program teaching and base-camp support including farm work, kitchen work, driving, and facilities maintenance.

 Compensation & Benefits

 Compensation at Kroka is based on experience and meets or exceeds that of other guides in the outdoor education industry.
 All new staff start as Assistant Leaders with the possibility for promotion after the first season and/or assessment.
 Additional benefits include:

 - Room & board: simple and beautiful Kroka Village housing, and meals while you are on campus or traveling for Kroka

 - Pro-purchase on personal equipment & extensive equipment library for personal expeditions

-- Love of teaching and mentoring children and youth: enjoys working with a wide range of ages, with documented and referenced previous teaching experience.
+- Love of teaching and mentoring children and youth: you enjoy working with a wide range of ages, with documented and referenced previous teaching experience.